mobilepadawan/Streamberry/README.md

 }
 ```

 I took the `backdrop_path` image, title and overview to build a sort of carrousel using `setInterval()` function over another array.
+Some ternary operator to reduce a little bit the coding logic.

 ```javascript
 const showContentPromoted = ()=> {